auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     HMAC keys, even though HMAC keys can always be partially evaluated into NMAC keys, a.k.a. precomputed HMAC keys.
 Thus the name was chosen to hint at the intended use of the parameter.

 [^ephemeral-derivations]:
     Do feel free to derive public salts from _ephemeral_ values, though, as long as they are quickly forgotten and include a high quality source of randomness.
 You could even apply self-documenting tags to this derivation.

+[^also-evidence-of-compromise]:
+    Moreover, leaking such a key would grant its holders the ability to prove that they do have some kind of non-public insight into your system.
+    However, compared to a genuine salt, you can also simply stop using a key used to generate fake public salts at any point in time with relatively mild consequences.

+    Moreover, it should be possible to rotate salts of active accounts once in a while, so observing a salt change wouldn't necessarily imply that an account doesn't exist, or didn't exist and was then created.
+One could also keep a relatively small number of long-term fake salts around, possibly stored as random salts in a database, so that an never-changing salt does not imply that an account does exist.

+    Of course, there's many things that can be done to improve the illusion that a public salt server should maintain, but even a very simple solution that can generate fake salts from a single secret key would go a long way towards protecting the privacy of your accounts.

+    If you take this approach, you may want to at least maintain a log of fake usernames that have been inquired about, so that you have the option of smoothly migrating away from your simple solution as your needs grow.

 [^bloom-example]:
     Bloom filters may be space-efficient data structures, but they also have